parsaghaffari/browserbee/README.md

 ## 🏃‍♂️ Usage

-1. Click the BrowserBee icon in your Chrome toolbar, or press Alt+Shift+B, to open the side panel
+1. Click the BrowserBee icon in your Chrome toolbar, or press *Alt+Shift+B*, to open the side panel
 2. Type your instruction (e.g., *"Go to Google, search for Cicero, and click the first result"*)
 3. Hit Enter and watch BrowserBee go to work 🐝